Thynkon/dai-pw-02/presentation/slides.md

 # DAI - PW01

-A compression tool written in modern JAVA
+A simple file transfer application written in JAVA

 ---